swiftlang/swift-evolution/proposals/NNNN-implicit-self-explicit-capture.md

 ```

 This would help reduce the false negatives of the "make capture semantics explicit" error, making it more useful and hopefully catching reference cycles that the programmer was previously unaware of.

+### Weak captures of `self`

+It might be desirable to add improved diagnostic information (or similarly do away with the error) in the case where the programmer has explicitly captured `self`, but only as a weak reference.
+For the reasons noted in this proposal, this was not pursued, but answering the lingering questions and issuing a follow-up proposal would fit nicely with this direction.

 ## Alternatives considered